theobald-software/helpcenter.theobald-software.github.io/includes/articles/how-to-import-an-sap-transport-request.md

 Follow the steps below to add the transport requests to the import queue and import them:

-1. Go to transaction STMS to open the transport management system.
+1. Go to SAP transaction STMS to open the transport management system.
 2. Click **[Import Overview]** (![Import icon](../assets/images/articles/sap/sap-imports.png){:style="display:inline"} icon).<br>
 ![SAP-Upload-File](../assets/images/articles/sap/sap-transport-management-system.png){:class="img-responsive"}
 3. Double click on the import queue in which you want to load the transport request into.<br>